 Overview

-In Lab 7, you will propose a potential final project idea which will be submitted with your group to Gradescope by Monday Mar 31 at 11:59PM.
-We will have an in person (as mentioned on the course schedule) where will we discuss your project and feedback will be provided (hopefully during the class time on Thursday April 3).
-Scheduling details to follow after the group submissions.
+In Lab 8, you will propose a potential final project idea which will be submitted with your group to Gradescope by Friday Nov 7 at 11:59PM.
+We will have an in person (as mentioned on the course schedule) where will we discuss your project and feedback will be provided (hopefully during the class time on Tuesday Nov 7).

 These questions map to the Introduction, Experimental setup, Results, and Summary+Conclusion portions of the poster.
 Please discuss with me if you have any questions.
-You should add your poster to the folder linked below by the start of class on Thursday Apr.
-24.
+You should add your poster (as a pdf) to the folder linked below by the start of class on Thursday Dec 4.

 Phase Three: Final Poster Presentation